corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-contract.md

 ![contract cp](/en/images/contract-cp.png "contract cp")

-## Starting the commercial paper class
+## Defining the commercial paper class

 A smart contract is a class that implements the `Contract` interface.
 This can be either implemented directly, as done here, or by subclassing an abstract contract such as `OnLedgerAsset`.
 The heart of any contract in Corda is the